tajmaha1/RayTracingCpp/README.md

 ---

-### Overview
+#### Overview

-<code> RayTracingCpp is a learning project that implements a simple ray tracer in C++, based on the book “Ray Tracing in One Weekend” by Peter Shirley.
+RayTracingCpp is a learning project that implements a simple ray tracer in C++, based on the book “Ray Tracing in One Weekend” by Peter Shirley.
 The goal is to build a basic ray tracing renderer from scratch to understand the core concepts of computer graphics — including vector math, ray-object intersections, lighting, materials, and image generation.

 This project includes:
 - **Vector algebra implementation (Vec3)**